savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 > You're not part of the modern web unless you're exclusively using HTTPS.

-A bold, perhaps slightly controversial statement, but for ambitious organizations like the folks we're fortunate enough to work with each day, HTTPS-only is the standard in mid 2018 and beyond.
+A bold, if slightly controversial statement, but for ambitious organizations like the folks we're fortunate enough to work with each day, HTTPS-only is the standard in mid 2018 and beyond.
 Given the benefits, the lifted previous barriers, and the opportunity for the future, very few organization have a good reason not to exclusively serve their sites over HTTPS.

 Have we convinced you yet?
 Great!
 Stay tuned for some guidance on how to make the move.